 Ingrown toenails have multiple reasons for developing.
 In many instances, the condition is a result of genetics and is inherited.
 The most common cause, however, is improper trimming; cutting the toenails too short forces the skin beside the nail to fold over.
 An ingrown toenail can also develop due to trauma, such as stubbing the toe, having an object fall on the toe, or participating in activities that involve repeated kicking or running.
 Wearing shoes that are too tight or too short can also cause ingrown toenails.

 Treatment for an ingrown toenail varies between patients and the severity of the condition.
-In most cases, it is best to see your podiatrist for thorough and proper treatment.
+Milder cases that don’t involve infection or other medical conditions can benefit from soaking the feet in room-temperature water and gently massaging the side of the nail.
+In most cases, however, it is best to see your podiatrist for thorough and proper treatment.
 After examining your toe, your podiatrist may prescribe oral antibiotics to clear the infection if one is present.
 Surgical removal of either a portion of the nail or the entire nail may also be considered.
 In some cases, complete removal or destruction of the nail root may be required.
 Most patients who undergo nail surgery experience minimal pain afterward and can return to normal activity the following day.

 Ingrown toenails can be prevented with proper nail trimming and by avoiding improper-fitting shoes.
 When cutting the toenails, be sure that you are cutting in a straight line and avoid cutting them too short.
 Shoes should not be too short or tight in the toe box.